Purpose

 Summary

-Duolingo wants a fun campaign to engage Gen Z and millennials, inspiring learning through young groups.
-Creating shareable content or experiences, using Duolingo’s playful tone and Duo the Owl.
+Duolingo wants a fun campaign to engage Gen Z and millennials to inspire learning through young groups.
+And they hope to create shareable content or experiences within Duolingo’s playful tone and Duo the Owl.

 We created the Duolingo Name Matters campaign to make name-sharing fun and inclusive.
-Using AR, it helped Gen Z overcome social barriers and celebrate cultural diversity through interactive experiences, tackling the common issue of name mispronunciations in diverse university settings.
+Using AR to help Gen Z overcome social barriers and celebrate cultural diversity through interactive experiences.
+We hope this campaign can tackle the common issue of name mispronunciations in diverse university settings.

 Through The One Club program with Edelman, we presented our design to other studio team pitch, and finally had a pitch with James Kuczynski, Global Sr. Creative Director, Brand & Marketing at Duolingo.